 Bramwell is a decidedly white-collar town, with fully 97.73% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bramwell is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bramwell who work in teaching (29.55%), management occupations (25.00%), and office and administrative support (13.64%).

-Overall, Bramwell’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Bramwell’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The population of Bramwell overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Bramwell, 22.05% have at least a bachelor's degree.
+The education level of Bramwell citizens is a little higher than the average for US cities and towns: 22.05% of adults in Bramwell have at least a bachelor's degree.

 The per capita income in Bramwell in 2022 was $27,598, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,392 for a family of four.
 However, Bramwell contains both very wealthy and poor people as well.